dokwork/lualine-ex/README.md

 ### ExComponent options

-Every child of the `lualine.ex.component` inherit the following options:
+Every child of the `lualine.ex.component` inherits the following options:

 ```lua
 {